-Lumber produced at our Canadian sawmills and sold to North American customers is marketed and sold from our sales office in Quesnel, B.C. while sales to offshore markets are made from our export sales office in Vancouver, B.C.
+Lumber produced at our Canadian lumber mills and sold to North American customers is marketed and sold from our sales office in Quesnel, B.C. while sales to offshore markets are made from our export sales office in Vancouver, B.C.
 Offshore sales activities are complemented by a customer service office in Japan.
-Lumber produced at our U.S. sawmills is marketed by our sales group in Memphis, Tennessee.
+Lumber produced at our U.S. lumber mills is marketed and sold from our sales office in Memphis, Tennessee.
 From time to time, we purchase lumber for resale in order to meet requirements of customers.

-In 2022, sales of lumber were made to customers in the U.S. and Canada and to customers offshore, predominantly in China and Japan.
+In 2023, sales of lumber were made to customers in the U.S. and Canada and to customers offshore, predominantly in Japan and China.
 Most lumber shipments to North American customers by our Canadian operations were made by rail and the balance by truck.
 Lumber sales to North American customers by our U.S. operations were either customer pick up or delivered by truck and the balance by rail.
 Offshore shipments from both Canada and the U.S. were made through various public terminals in bulk or container vessels.